Recap: Community S 3 E 07 Studies In Modern Movement

 - Sarcastic Confession: Jeff makes a long and detailed one towards Britta while Playing Sick.

-- Troy and Abed's Dreamatorium is a shout out to the Star Trek's Holodeck.
+- Troy and Abed's Dreamatorium is a shout out to Star Trek: The Next Generation's Holodeck.

 - Shirley: I've seen enough episodes of Friends to know that cohabitation among friends leads to sex, drugs, and something Parade magazine calls "Schwimmer Fatigue."